bolthur/kernel/README.md

 * [ ] AVL tree
   * [ ] Add generic avl tree library
   * [ ] Implement heap management using avl tree library
-* [ ] TAR
-  * [ ] Add generic tar library for reading tar files
-  * [ ] Add initial ramdisk during boot which should be a simple tar file
-  * [ ] Add parsing of initial ramdisk containing drivers or programs for startup
 * [ ] Device tree
   * [ ] Add device tree library
   * [ ] Extend automake by option for use device tree